Tristannn1337/Ivory/README.md

 ## Overview
-Central to the design of the Ivory Protocol is the idea of a **Validator Bond**, a pure cryptoeconomic agreement node operators can enter into to raise funds for running more validators.
+Central to the design of the Ivory Protocol is the **Validator Bond**, a pure cryptoeconomic agreement node operators can enter into and raise funds for running more validators.

 The protocol is made up of three parts:
 1. Standardize the **issuing and redeeming** of Validator Bonds with **Ivory Ink**.